21 Best Photo Spots In Paris | The Photographer’s Guide

 The Louvre offers far more than the famous pyramid; its courtyard features columned walkways, historic façades, and both grand and intimate corners that create completely different moods and styles.

-The greater Notre Dame area encompasses Gothic architecture, Seine riverbanks, charming bookshops, and lovely cafes—all within easy walking distance.
+The greater Notre Dame area includes Gothic architecture, Seine riverbanks, charming bookshops, and lovely cafés—all within easy walking distance.